-3.5.3.1 Sub menu "Settings"
+3.4.3.1 Sub menu "Settings"

-Th is sub menu can be accessed directly from the main screen by tapping the Settings button.
+This sub menu can be accessed directly from the main screen by tapping the Settings button.

-Group Parameters & description

-Presets U, I, P, R

-Presetting of all set values via on-screen numeric pad.

-Protection OVP, OCP, OPP

-Adjust the thresholds of the protections

-Limits U-max, U-min etc.

-Define the adjustment limits (find more information in "3.5.4.
-Adjustment limits")

-User events UVD, OVD etc.

-Define supervision thresholds which can trigger user defined events (find more information in "3.7.2.1.
-User defined events")

-General Allow remote control

-If remote control is allowed, the device can't be controlled remotely over either the digital or analog interfaces.
-This situation will be shown as Local in the status area on the main display.
+Group Parameters & description Presets U, I, P, R Presetting of all set values via on-screen numeric pad.
+Protection OVP, OCP, OPP Adjust the thresholds of the protections Limits U-max, U-min etc. Define the adjustment limits (find more information in "3.4.4.
+Adjustment limits") User events UVD, OVD etc. Define supervision thresholds which can trigger user defined events (find more information in "3.6.2.1.
+User defined events") General Allow remote control If remote control is allowed, the device can't be controlled remotely over either the digital or analog interfaces.
+This situation will be shown as "Local" in the status area on the main display.
 Also see section 1.9.6.1.

-R mode

-Activates or deactivates the internal resistance control.
+R mode Activates or deactivates the internal resistance control.
 If activated, the resistance set value and actual will be shown the main screen.
-For details refer to "3.3.4.
-Internal resistance regulation (source mode)" and "3.5.6.
+For details refer to "3.2.4.
+Resistance regulation / constant resistance" and "3.4.6.
 Manual adjustment of set values".

-Voltage controller speed

-This switch can be used to select the internal voltage controller speed which, as a result, impacts the voltage settling time.
-For more information refer to "3.3.7.
+Voltage controller speed (Switching the speed only works if the device has already been delivered with firmware KE 3.02 or higher) This switch can be used to select the internal voltage controller speed which, as a result, impacts possible system oscillation.
+For more information refer to "3.2.5.
 Dynamic characteristics and stability criteria".

-Slow = the voltage controller will be a little slower, the oscillation tendency will decrease Normal = the voltage controller is on standard speed (Default)

-• Fast = the voltage controller will be a little faster, the oscillation tendency will increase
+Slow = the voltage controller will be a little slower, the oscillation tendency will decrease Normal = the voltage controller is on standard speed (Default) Fast = the voltage controller will be a little faster, the oscillation tendency will increase SEMI F47 (Only displayed if the device has already been delivered with firmware KE 3.02 or higher) Activates or deactivates a feature called SEMI F47 which is related to the equally named standard.
+See "3.11.3.

-SEMI F47

-Activates or deactivates a feature called SEMI F47 which is related to the equally named standard.
-See "3.12.3.
 SEMI F47" for more information.

-Analog interface Range

-Selects the voltage range for the analog set values, actual values and reference voltage output. • 05 V = Range is 0100% for set /actual values, reference voltage will be 5 V • 010 V = Range is 0100% for set /actual values, reference voltage will be 10 V Also see "3.6.4.
-Remote control via the analog interface"
+Analog interface Range Selects the voltage range for the analog set values, actual values and reference voltage output. • 05 V = Range is 0100% for set /actual values, reference voltage will be 5 V • 010 V = Range is 0100% for set /actual values, reference voltage will be 10 V Also see "3.5.4.
+Remote control via the analog interface" REM-SB Level Selects how the input pin REM-SB of the analog interface shall be working regarding levels (see "3.5.4.3."
+Analog interface specification") and logic: Normal = Levels and function as described in the table in 3.5.4.3 • Inverted = Levels and function will be inverted Also see "3.5.4.7.
+Application examples" 7100 GCC 0.0.4.7.
+Application examples

-REM-SB Level

-Selects how the input pin REM-SB of the analog interface shall be working regarding levels (see "3.6.4.5.
-Analog interface specification") and logic: Normal = Levels and function as described in the table in 3.6.4.5 Inverted = Levels and function will be inverted Also see "3.6.4.7.
-Application examples"